History of art: Academism

 Academism is the codification of art into rules that can be learned in art academies.
 It promotes the Classical ideals of beauty and artistic perfection.
 There was also a very strict hierarchy of subjects.
 At the top, there were paintings that depicted historic events, including the biblical and Classical ones, followed by the portrait and by the landscape.
 At the bottom of the hierarchy were still life and genre painting.
 Nicolas Poussin was the artist whose works and theories played the most significant role in the development of academism.
-The vales of academism were situated in the centre of the Enlightenment project of discovering the basic principles and ideals of art.
+The values of academism were situated in the centre of the Enlightenment project of discovering the basic principles and ideals of art.

 During the 18th century, across all Europe, many academies were founded, that will later dominate the art of the 19th century.
-In order to study at an art academy, young artist had to take an admission exam, and after being admitted, they would study there for multiple years.
+In order to study at an art academy, young artists had to take an admission exam, and after being admitted, they would study there for multiple years.
 Most of the 19th century French art movements were exterior or even opposing the values of academism.

 Some of the most important artists of the French academy were William Bouguereau (1825–1905), Jean-Léon Gérôme (1824–1904), Alexandre Cabanel (1823–1889) and Thomas Couture (1815–1879).
 Academic art is closely related to Beaux-Arts architecture, which developed in the same place and holds to a similar classicizing ideal.
 The Beaux-Arts style takes its name from the École des Beaux-Arts in Paris, where it developed and where many of the main exponents of the style studied.